ayush-t02/Cognitive_Computing_on_Personalized_Data/README.md

 ## Technology stack

-Tools and technologies that you learnt and used in the project.
+Tools and technologies that are used in the project.

 1. NextJS
 2. Langchain
+3. NodeJS
-3. Huggingface API
+4. Huggingface API
-4. Python Flask
+5. Python Flask
-5. Pinecone
+6. Pinecone
-6. Firebase
+7. Firebase

 ## Project Setup